-For those in certain parts of the country, hurricane season is not to be taken lightly.
+For those in certain parts of the country, hurricane season, June 1st thru November 30th, is not to be taken lightly.
 Not every hurricane is the same.
 Some pass through with periods of heavy rain and wind, leaving communities mostly unscathed.
 Others cause serious destruction, commonly including flooding in homes, cars, and businesses.

 Whether you’ve already experienced a hurricane or are moving to an area prone to hurricanes, it’s important to know what to do in the event of a weather emergency.
 Being prepared can help minimize damage, including financial stress and anxiety over the thought of losing your home and valuables.
+Make sure your policies are up-to-date and you have proper coverage.
 Stay ahead of the weather and familiarize yourself with how to prepare for a hurricane, what to take to a hurricane shelter and what to put in a hurricane survival kit.

 Your disaster supplies kit should be easy to carry if you plan to evacuate.
 But it should also contain enough for you and your family to last a few days.